MDPFuzz: Testing Models Solving Markov Decision Processes: Implementation Evaluation Setup

 \tool\ is written in Python with approximately 1K LOC.
 It can be integrated to test different models solving MDPs.
-We use Scipy (ver.~1.6) and NumPy (ver.~1.19) for GMM and DynEM calculation.
+We use Scipy (ver.~1.6) and NumPy (ver.~1.19) for GMM and \textsc{DynEM} calculation.
 We run all tested models on PyTorch (ver.~1.8.0).
 Given an initial state $S_0$, \code{MDP} in \A~\ref{alg:fuzz-alg} measures $M$ sequential states, and we set adequately large $M$ for different models.
 In short, if the agent's states change rapidly, we may use a smaller $M$, and vice versa. \T~\ref{tab:results} reports $M$ (``\#Frames'') for each setting.
 Users can increase $M$ to stress particularly robust models.
 Each fuzzing campaign takes 12 hours, as a standard setting~\cite{klees2018evaluating}.
 Before that, we randomly sample for two hours to create the initial seed corpus (lines 5--10 in \A~\ref{alg:fuzz-alg}).
+We report that our sampled initial seeds produce almost no crashes for our tested models, e.g., throughout the 2 hours of seed sampling of CARLA RL, just one state sequence triggered a crash, and similar observations were made over other datasets.
 Experiments are launched on a machine with one AMD Ryzen CPU, 256GB RAM, and one Nvidia GeForce RTX 3090 GPU.

-\textbf{Hyperparameters.}~The number of GMM components $\mathcal{K}$ is $10$.
-We argue that higher $\mathcal{K}$ improves estimating GMM distributions but requires more computing resources.
-For estimation performance and computing cost, $\mathcal{K}=10$ appears to be optimal.
-The sequence density threshold of updating parameters is set to $\tau = 0.01$.
-The update weight parameter is set to $\gamma=0.01$ in DynEM.